 The first guitar-like instrument is over 3,500 years old and was discovered in the tomb of Queen Hatshepsut in the Valley of Kings.
 Progressing into new forms throughout Ancient Greek and medieval periods, the guitar has had a significant impact on the development of musical instruments throughout history.

-The guitar is said to have been around for hundreds, if not thousands, of years.
-With various uses throughout history and many likenesses in ancient documentation, there is some contention surrounding the guitar’s origin and where its name comes from.
+The musical instrument is said to have been around for hundreds, if not thousands, of years.
+With various uses throughout history and many likenesses in ancient documentation, there is some contention surrounding the instrument origin and where its name comes from.

 Some believe the oud to be the first version of the guitar.
 With between ten and twelve strings, no frets, a short neck, three sound holes, and a round body, the oud was a common instrument in Ancient Egyptian civilization.
 The oldest remaining ancestor of the guitar is over 3,500 years old and was used to entertain Egyptian Queen Hatshepsut (1479-1458 B.C.).